shariethernet/Infiresv0.1-RV32IC-Core/README.md

 All the cores are written in TL-Verilog.
 These are relatively simple cores which can be used for learning a chip design flow from front-end to tape-out as well as applications that demand low-power and dosent require high performance.

-Work In Progress - Development of Super-scalar cores

 ### References
 - [RVMYTH Core]("https://www.vlsisystemdesign.com")